Giants vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will hand the ball to Yu Darvish (5-5) for his 14th start of the season.
+- The Padres will hand the ball to Blake Snell (3-6) for his 15th start of the season.

-- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Darvish has three starts in a row of five innings or more.
+- Snell will look to finish five or more innings for the sixth start in a row.

-- He has one appearance with no earned runs allowed in 13 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 14 chances this season.

 |Opponent